wimrijnders/V3DLib/Doc/Basics.md

 `vc4` has three slices, `v3d` has two.

 A slice has additional functionality, shared by the QPUs within the slice.
-The important bit for our purposes is the **Texture and Memory Lookup Unit (TMU)**, which fetches and stores value to/from main memory.
+The important bit for our purposes is the **Texture and Memory Lookup Unit (TMU)**, which fetches and stores values to/from main memory.
 The name implies that it is used for textures, but any kind of value can be fetched and stored.

 The TMU is a FIFO buffer for memory lookups.
 You specify the addresses of the values you want and